FREQUENTLY ASKED QUESTIONS

 What sectors use these containers?

-Most industries need storage units to cater for storage space, residence space, or office room needs.
+Most industries need storage units to cater to storage space, residence space, or office room needs.
 Some industries that require steel containers are retail, education, military, government, gas and construction, and many more.
 WWT containers have acquired an enormous reputation across varied sectors because of their portability and low prices.

 What’s the best container for my needs?
 New or used?